astronomer/airflow-guides/docs/getting-started.md

 ### When will Astronomer run Airflow 1.10?

-We're excited about Airflow 1.10.
-We have it slated to go live in v0.9.
+We're excited about Airflow 1.10, and we have it slated to go live in Astronomer v0.9 (check out our roadmap [here](https://www.astronomer.io/guides/astronomer-roadmap/)).

-Sign up for our mailing list to be notified.
+To be notified, sign up for our mailing list (for now, you can find it at the footer on our [blog](https://www.astronomer.io/blog/)).

 ### What are the specs of the workers?

-Our team may be able to change these one way or the other depending on your use case, but the default is: `1GB RAM, 1.5 CPU`
+Astronomer v0.7.0 (coming out soon!) will allow you to adjust these directly in the UI, but the default for workers is: `1GB RAM, .5 CPU`

+To put in a request to change them for your use case in the meantime, reach out to paola@astronomer.io.

 ### Can we SSO with Google or will I need to setup and maintain a list of users?